U škripcu: Original members reunion (1989–1991)

-When the Yugoslav Wars started, the band became inactive and reformed only for major events, like performances on student's protests and Gitarijada festival, and in the meantime prepared some new material, which was never released.
+When the Yugoslav Wars started, the band became inactive and reunited only for major events, like performances on student's protests and Gitarijada festival, and in the meantime prepared some new material, which was never released.

 Post-breakup and 2006 reunion

-After U Škripcu ended their activity, Delčić dedicated himself to his solo career with his backing band Sklekovi (The Push-Ups), Vasiljević and Lukić formed the band Familija with former Vampiri members Dejan "Peja" Pejović, Dejan "Dexi" Petrović and Goran "Gedža" Redžepi, and Vulović became a music manager.
-Part of the material prepared for the never-released sixth studio album by U Škripcu appeared on the Familija debut album Narodno pozorište (People's Theatre).
-The material written by Delčić appeared on his first solo album, Delča & Sklekovi.
+After U škripcu ended their activity, Delčić dedicated himself to his solo career with his backing band Sklekovi (The Push-Ups), Vasiljević and Lukić formed the band Familija with former Vampiri members Dejan "Peja" Pejović, Dejan "Dexi" Petrović and Goran "Gedža" Redžepi, and Vulović became a music manager.
+Part of the material prepared for the never-released seventh studio album by U škripcu appeared on Delčić's first solo album Delča i Sklekovi and on the Familija debut album Narodno pozorište (People's Theatre).
+After Familija disbanded, Lukić recorded some of his songs under the names Radio gerila (Radio Guerrilla) and Meksikanac s Kosmaja (Mexican from Kosmaj), and Vulović started a successful concert agency Long Play.

 In 2002, Taped Pictures record label released O je! and Nove godine! on single disc.

-In 2006, on the Delča & Sklekovi concert at Belgrade Youth Center, the original U Škripcu members, Vasiljević, Vulović, Lukić and Obrenović, as well as Škopelja, appeared as guests.
-In December 2008, a live album entitled Jubilarnih 20 i nešto godina (20-Something Anniversary), recorded at the performance, was released under the moniker Delča a i U Škripcu (Delča, but also U Škripcu).
+In 2006, on the Delča & Sklekovi concert at Belgrade Youth Center, the original U škripcu members, Vasiljević, Vulović, Lukić and Obrenović, as well as Škopelja, appeared as guests.
+In December 2008, a live album entitled Jubilarnih 20 i nešto godina (20-Something Anniversary), recorded at the performance, was released under the moniker Delča a i U škripcu (Delča, but also U škripcu).
 Delčić stated that the release is not a comeback album or the announcement of the band's reunion.

-Delčić died on 24 July 2011, after spending several years fighting cancer.
+Delčić died on 24 July 2011, after spending several years fighting leukemia.

 In 2019, Croatia Records released the compilation album Greatest Hits Collection, Vulović, Vasiljević, Lukić, Obrenović, Škopelja and Ljubičić all appearing on the album promotion in Belgrade.